Water supply and sanitation in Abu Dhabi: Groundwater recharge

+Sanitation

 Approximately 550,000 cubic metres of wastewater is generated in Abu Dhabi every day and treated in 20 wastewater treatment plants.
 Almost all of the wastewater is being reused to irrigate green spaces.
-While most wastewater treatment plants are publicly owned and operated, four large new plants have been built by joint ventures under build-own operate transfer (BOOT) arrangements.
+While most wastewater treatment plants are publicly owned and operated, four large new plants have been built by joint ventures under build–operate–transfer (BOOT) arrangements.
 One such contract for two plants was awarded in 2008, one in Abu Dhabi itself with a capacity of 300,000 cubic meters per day and one in Al Ain with a capacity of 130,000 cubic meter per day.
 Contracts for two other plants were awarded to Biwater under a similar structure.
-A Strategic Tunnel Enhancement Programme (STEP) is to be implemented between 2008 and 2014 to establish a tunnel that will comprise 40 kilometres of deep sewerage tunnel and two new large pumping stations to relieve Abu Dhabi Island.
+A Strategic Tunnel Enhancement Programme (STEP) was completed around 2014, establishing a tunnel that will comprise 40 kilometres of deep sewerage tunnelling and two new large pumping stations to relieve Abu Dhabi.

 In Masdar City green spaces and agriculture near the city are to be irrigated with grey water and reclaimed water.

 Water use

 About half of the annual water production from all sources is used for irrigation of green spaces, as well as in agriculture.
 The other half is used for domestic uses.
 Freshwater use per capita is about 650 litres per day, including water supplied for the irrigation of green spaces.

-As of 2009, in Al Ain "due to constraints on both the transmission and distribution networks, up to 45% of customers (were) on a restricted (intermittent) supply".
+As of 2009, in Al Ain "due to constraints on both the transmission and distribution networks, up to 45% of customers [were] on a restricted [intermittent] supply".